yonidavidson/docs/v19.1/performance-tuning.md

 (6 rows)
 ~~~

-Let's drop and recreate the index on `name`, this time storing the `credit_card` value in the index:
+Let's drop and recreate the index on `name`, this time covering the `credit_card` value in the index:

 {% include copy-clipboard.html %}
 ~~~ shell